Yugoslav People's Army: Origins

 The split particularly affected the Air Force.
 Almost all Air Force officers had Soviet training, and some of them fled Yugoslavia in Air Force planes.
 The defectors included Major General Pero Popivoda, who was the head of the Air Force operational service.
 The Batajnica, Zemun, and Pančevo airbases near Belgrade saw several attacks by groups of saboteurs.
 The Zemun airbase commander and his deputy fled to Romania.

 Between 1948 and 1955, the United States gave Yugoslavia US$600 million in direct military grants and an equal amount in economic aid, enabling Yugoslavia to devote more of its domestic resources to defence.
 After two visits to the United States by Colonel General Koča Popović and Colonel General Milo Kilibarda in May–June and August 1951, respectively, U.S. weaponry began arriving by late 1951.
 By 1952 the Armed Forces had grown to 500,000 troops, and defence expenditures consumed 22 percent of the gross national product.
 A Military Assistance Advisory Group (MAAG) of 30 officers commanded by Brigadier General John W. Harmony was established by the United States in Belgrade in 1951.
 It operated for ten years, disbursing military grants and arranging another US$1 billion in arms sales on favorable terms.
-Among weapons transferred were 599 M-4A3 tanks, 319 M-47 tanks, 715 M-7, M-18, and M-36 self-propelled guns, 565 M-3A1 and M-8 armored cars, and a total of total of 760 105mm, 155mm, and 203mm artillery pieces.
+Among weapons transferred were 599 M-4A3 tanks, 319 M-47 tanks, 715 M-7, M-18, and M-36 self-propelled guns, 565 M-3A1 and M-8 armored cars, and a total of 760 105mm, 155mm, and 203mm artillery pieces.
 The artillery pieces delivered were used to reequip artillery units within Yugoslavia's eight divisions.